mogest/prawn-svg/README.md

 :enable_web_requests | boolean | If true, prawn-svg will make http and https requests to fetch images.
 Defaults to true.
 :enable_file_requests_with_root | string | If not nil, prawn-svg will serve `file:` URLs from your local disk if the file is located under the specified directory.
 It is very dangerous to specify the root path ("/") if you're not fully in control of your input SVG.
 Defaults to `nil` (off).
 :cache_images | boolean   | If true, prawn-svg will cache the result of all URL requests.
 Defaults to false.
 :fallback_font_name | string | A font name which will override the default fallback font of Times-Roman.
-If this value is set to <tt>nil</tt>, prawn-svg will ignore a request for an unknown font and log a warning.
+If this value is set to `nil`, prawn-svg will ignore a request for an unknown font and log a warning.
 :color_mode | :rgb, :cmyk | Output color mode.
 Defaults to :rgb.

 ## Examples